b00401062/b00401062.github.io/Thoughts/Should parents give pocket money.md

-# Should parents give pocket money to their children?
+# Should parents give pocket money?

 I wasn't receiving any pocket money from my parents until I started studying at college.
 As a result, I have experience with both scenarios.
 I completely relied on my parents for daily necessities before college and only started receiving pocket money during my college years.
 However, as far as I'm concerned, I object to the idea that parents should give pocket money to their children for a few reasons.